 We realize that the use of personal electronic devices is commonplace.
-It is the procedure of the School Board to prohibit the use of electronic devices by students including, but not limited to, telephone paging devices, beepers, laser pens, cellular phones, iPods, iPads, CD Players, MP3 Players, or any other personal electronic music device or stereos during regular school hours, and the same are hereby prohibited during school hours.
+It is the procedure of the School Board to prohibit the use of electronic devices by students including, but not limited to, laser pens, cellular phones, as well as Smart Watches, iPods, iPads, CD Players, MP3 Players, tablets or any other personal electronic device or stereos and the same are hereby prohibited during school hours.
 These items must be turned off and stored out of sight between the hours of 8:30 AM and 3:30 PM.
 Any violation of this policy is subject to the following schedule of consequences: